International Sustainable Aquaculture

-We don’t normally associate fish and the ocean with farming but soon will.
-Wild fish stocks are declining on a global level.
-And, with one in seven people obtaining their protein from fish, and more than half of that supplied by aquaculture, how/where those fish are raised is becoming increasingly important for our growing population and food security.
+We don’t normally associate fish and the ocean with farming but soon we will due because wild fish stocks are declining on a global level.
+Every year we catch 170 billion pounds of wild fish and shellfish.
+And, 42% of the seafood we consume now being supplied by aquaculture, how/where those fish are raised is becoming increasingly important for our growing population and food security.

-Our sustainable aquaculture fund provides grants to projects that focus on expanding and improving the way we farm fish, as well as providing food security and safer, cleaner food.
+Our Sustainable Aquaculture Initiative provides grants to projects that focus on expanding and improving the way we farm fish sustainably, as well as providing food security and safer, cleaner food.
+There is still a lot to learn about this approach and how to best utilize it to feed our growing population.